NORD’s Membership Criteria

 Criteria for Membership

-Please see below for the list of qualifications associated with each our Membership levels.
-Organizations applying for NORD Membership will need to be able to meet the relevant qualifications shown.
+Please see below for the list of qualifications associated with the Platinum and Gold Membership levels.

 Not sure your patient advocacy organization can qualify?
 We can help!
 Please access our resources page for templates to assist you with meeting our qualifications.